top of page

 The experiences of others – how can I hold both my experience and that of another?

-The meaning made of characteristics such as race, ethnicity, nationality, gender, sexual orientation, age and ability in the context of this organization.
+The meaning made of characteristics such as race, ethnicity, nationality, gender, sexual orientation, age, ability and neurodiversity in the context of this organization.

 How we individually and collectively take up roles, negotiate authority, accomplish tasks and manage anxiety in a changing context.